efdevcon/DIPs/DIPs/POAP-DIP.md

 --Implementation--

 It's important to dedicate resources for creating a highly quality implementation.
 People that don't have advanced experience on using dapps need hand holding and explanations.
 Ideally a Devcon team member would be the liason with the POAP team to make sure the whole process is designed and executed switfly.
-Feedback or data from attendees post event is useful but not necesary.
+Feedback or data from attendees post event is useful but not necessary.

 --Operational Requirements & Ownership--